Got my named mentioned in

 About this “mini” craft beer boom movement that occurred in Beijing a few years ago.
 It was tiny, but if you happen to read anything of it, you’ll find that one sentence.!
 Plus I love reading the propaganda of craft beer in China and about ‘how popular’ it is.
 Look folks, here’s the deal… there are about 5 billion Chinese people in the world with 2 plus billion on the mainland.
 At least 350 million (US population if you didn’t know) of them are millionaires… and they don’t give a fuck.
 It’s sheer volume, and the boom is your interpretation of the scene, backed by mathematics.
 In fact, Chinese people will consume anything and everything they can get their hands on.
 Look, they have been cooped up behind a wall for thousands of year, laying, waiting, half dead; And then all of a sudden their GOV says “economics’ and gave these modern day neanderthal a new lease on life.
 It’s grotesque.
 It’s bottom line feeding.
 Plus, if folks are counting the ‘foreigner’ that stay longer then they should or tourist.. well that’s misleading.

 “But Brick, what about the breweries in China?”
 Ok, I can count on one hand maybe two this day of the breweries, and they all fight amongst each other (behind the back of course) for the real estate.
-For in China, growth is about how many establishments can be placed in said locations during a said time.
+For in China, growth is about how many establishments can be placed in said locations during a said time, and all the “brewing brewmaster” are living the ancestral life anyways.
+Just a big ‘F-fest”.
 It’s about quantity and not quality.
 Chinese craft beer has always been there, it’s just not advertised to you in English.
 That’s about it.

 “Well shit Brick, it sounds as if you’ve studied a course or two in economics and maybe, maybe some history.!?”